sathishvj/optimizing-go-programs/readme.md

 ### Use int keys instead of string keys for maps
 If the program relies heavily on maps, using int keys might be meaningful, if applicable.
 See also: Map Access Benchmark.

+### Use methods that allow you to pass byte slices (?)
+When using packages, look to use methods that allow you to pass a byte slice: these methods usually give you more control over allocation.

+time.Format vs. time.AppendFormat is a good example. time.Format returns a string.
+Under the hood, this allocates a new byte slice and calls time.AppendFormat on it. time.AppendFormat takes a byte buffer, writes the formatted representation of the time, and returns the extended byte slice.
+This is common in other packages in the standard library: see strconv.AppendFloat, or bytes.NewBuffer.

+Why does this give you increased performance?
+Well, you can now pass byte slices that you've obtained from your sync.Pool, instead of allocating a new buffer every time.
+Or you can increase the initial buffer size to a value that you know is more suited to your program, to reduce slice re-copying.

+## Avoid using structures containing pointers as map keys for large maps

+During a garbage collection, the runtime scans objects containing pointers, and chases them.
+If you have a very large map[string]int, the GC has to check every string within the map, every GC, as strings contain pointers. [ref](https://stephen.sh/posts/quick-go-performance-improvements)

 # References
 * [Daniel Marti's talk - Optimizing Go Code without a Blindfold](https://www.dotconferences.com/2019/03/daniel-marti-optimizing-go-code-without-a-blindfold)